Registration for Spring 2024 Semester Open Now!

 This course introduces a substantive conception of critical thinking and how to infuse this concept throughout your instruction.
 It fosters understanding of how to teach critical thinking skills to students through any subject or discipline, and at any level of instruction.
 In this course, you will be introduced to the elements of reasoning, universal intellectual standards, and intellectual traits through readings, discussions, and practical application activities.
 You will redesign lessons and strategies using the concepts and principles of critical thinking.
 You will practice strategies for Socratic discussions.
 You will help students learn to consciously use critical thinking concepts and strategies in learning, and in their lives.
 You will redesign and teach lessons you develop for your own classes - and receive course credit for doing so!

-- Using the Elements of Reasoning and Intellectual Standards to create critical thinking lessons in your subject area.
+• explicitly use the Elements of Reasoning and Intellectual Standards to create critical thinking lessons in your subject area(s);

-- Helping students learn to think within the key concepts in subjects and disciplines.
+• help students cultivate their ability to think within key concepts in your subject(s) and discipline(s); and

 This course is for educators or trainers who are actively instructing students or trainees during the semester.